Advertiser Disclosure

 Generally, the answer to this question is no. Mortgage lenders and title companies typically don’t accept credit cards as payment for closing costs.
 Usually, you’ll need to use a wire transfer or cashier’s check to pay closing costs.

-That can be a bummer if you just opened a new credit card and have a sign-up bonus to meet.
+That can be a bummer if you just opened a new credit card and have a welcome offer to meet.
 Still, credit cards aren’t usually accepted for mortgage closing costs because mortgage lenders and title companies don’t want to eat the cost of credit card processing fees, which can be significant because closing costs are usually large transactions.

 However, there are some closing cost transactions you make before you get to the closing table that you may be able to use a credit card for, such as fees for your application, credit report, and appraisal.
 Or you may be able to pay a portion of your closing costs with a credit card and pay the rest with a wire transfer or cashier’s check.